juanlazarde/ansible/README.md

     - installs and configures fail2ban to ban multiple login attempts ... for now

 These scripts are in an early stage, but work fine on my setup.
 Post your issues and I'll try to help.
-I'm sharing this repository as a lot comes from developers on GitHub and other sources (like YouTube) and I'm trying to give back.
+I'm sharing this repository, as a lot comes from developers on GitHub and other sources (like YouTube) and I'm trying to give back.
+Most of the material is commented or self-explanatory.

-**The code here, will not run out-of-the-box.
-You need to configure a couple of files listed below (ansible.cfg, hosts.yml).**
+**The code here, will not run out-of-the-box**.
+You need to configure a couple of files listed below (ansible.cfg, hosts.yml).

 ## My setup
 - Bare metal rack server.